 There are more strict rules about wearing masks, changing scrubs, strict handwashing, mandatory Covid testing for symptoms any time you become sick, and some travel parameters.
 (We have more info on what travel may look like for your semester in another section).

 Locals are able to shop, visit cafes, hang out in parks, spend time in some museums, etc. There are some restrictions like limited capacity for indoor dining, but things are looking really good as far as daily life and activities go.

 Out & About

-While the general public is observing health and safety standards, it’s vitally important that volunteers are strictly adhering to all preventative measures to help protect your health and the health of the kids you’re volunteering with.
-Volunteers will have to strictly practice social distancing, wear masks, submit to temperature checks, and follow travel restrictions during their semester.
+As a reminder: While the general public is observing health and safety standards, it’s vitally important that volunteers are strictly adhering to all preventative measures to help protect your health and the health of the kids you’re volunteering with.
+Volunteers strictly practice social distancing, wear masks, submit to temperature checks, and follow travel restrictions during their semester.

-Think about exploring castles on the weekend, experiencing some of the best hiking in this part of the world, or having adventures you can’t get anywhere else.
+Think about exploring castles on the weekend and experiencing some of the best hiking in this part of the world.
 Romania is full of tiny mountain villages, charming cobblestone streets, glittering Black Sea vacations, cafes galore, and more than a few of the prettiest towns we’ve ever seen.
 Just take a peek at the ILP blog if you need ideas on where to vacation.

 Romania’s Child Protective Services is currently not allowing anyone in the orphanage if they have traveled internationally.
 Currently we are planning to have most of your vacation period for the semester be in-country.
 However, there is a likelihood that out-of-country travel will be allowed at the end of the semester after service at the orphanage has ended but details are yet to be determined.